guitld/Distortion-Bot-for-Telegram/README.md

 * /gif: Send an image and reply to it with /gif.
 * /vibrato: Send an audio and reply to it with /vibrato.
 * /bass: Send an audio and reply to it with /bass.
+* /vibrass: Send and audio and reply to it with /vibrass.